FAR 103 rule violations by ultralight pilots

 by Had Robinson

-Unfortunately, there are too many ultralight pilots who do not know, or who choose to ignore, the FAA and State rules.
-Their actions are a danger to themselves and others, to say nothing of their being a public nuisance.
+Unfortunately, there are too many ultralight pilots who do not know, or who choose to ignore, the FAA rules for operating ultralights.
+Their actions are a danger to themselves and others, to say nothing of theim being a public nuisance.

-Over the years Southwest Airsports has worked with landowners and public officials all over the USA to help rein in these people.
-In so doing, we also cooperated with the FAA in identifying the pilots while receiving helpful input from their field personnel.
+Over the years Southwest Airsports has worked with landowners and public officials all over the USA to help stop the lawless actions of these people.

 What if you observe an ultralight operating in an unsafe or irresponsible manner?
 Here is what to do: